 This program will provide a place for families with children (aged 0-12 years) to network and support one another.
 We do crafts, art, games, reading and other activities, and a light dinner is provided.
 Takes place at James Bay Community Project, 547 Michigan St. Victoria.

 Drop-in early learning program where your child will explore and play with you in an environment that is friendly, safe and inspiring!.
 You will meet other families and get to share in the excitement of your child's early learning experiences.
 Children must be accompanied by a parent or caregiver while attending the program.
 Nutritious snacks are provided.
 StrongStart Learning Centres are located at the following schools: George Jay Elementary, McKenzie Elementary, Macaulay Elementary, James Bay Community School, View Royal Elementary, Craigflower Elementary.
 Visit the website for more information.

-The Parent-Child Mother Goose Program is a group experience for parents and their babies and young children.
+The Parent-Child Mother Goose Program® is a group experience for parents and their babies and young children.
+We serve caregivers and children ages 2 and under.
 The program introduces adults and children to the pleasure and power of using rhymes, songs, and stories together.
 Parents gain skills and confidence which can enable them to create positive family patterns during their children’s crucial early years.
 Children benefit from enjoyable, healthy early experiences with language and communication.
-Coffee, tea and snack provided.
-Free.
-At Fernwood Community Centre, 1240 Gladstone Ave.
-Victoria.

 1Up offers a wide selection of programs & services to assist custodial and non custodial parents to meet the needs of their growing families.
 Like skills courses and workshops are available, as well as mentorship programs.

 Join the Oaklands community for dinner and games!
 Meet your neighbours, share a meal, and have a laugh while playing cards and board games.
 Located at the Oaklands Community Centre, 2827 Belmont Ave.
 Victoria